-The Way’s official website tells you about its various branches, with a wealth of technical details, including downloadable GPS traces of all the stages.
+The Way’s official website tells you about its various branches, with specific technical details, including downloadable GPS maps of all the stages.
 It also describes how to get your official Pilgrim’s Credential and certificate of completion.

 Italian regions traversed: Emilia-Romagna, Tuscany

 Stages: The Way has the following stages, based around convenient places to stop for the night:

 Stage 1 | Stellata – Finale Emilia (13.3 miles)

 Stage 2 | Finale Emilia – Nonantola (23 miles)

 Stage 3 | Nonantola – Spilamberto (21.8 miles)

 Stage 4 | Spilamberto – Gainazzo (17.8 miles)